garysweaver/irie/README.md

 ### Rails Version-specific Eccentricities

 Strong Parameters is included in Rails 4.
-Rails 4.1 and up will require `gem 'activerecord-deprecated_finders'` for the finds in the controller to work.

 If you are using Rails 3.1.x, note that respond_with returns HTTP 200 instead of 204 for update and destroy, unless return_resource is true.